-According to the World Health Organization (WHO), violence can be defined as the use of physical force or power, in threat or practice, against itself, another person, or a group that results in physical, or psychological damage and harms the child's development (WHO, 2002).
+According to the World Health Organization (WHO), violence can be defined as the use of physical force or power, in threat or in practice, against oneself, another person or a group that results in physical or psychological harm and impairs the child's development (WHO, 2002).

-Children and adolescents, because they are individuals in a position of social vulnerability and physically more fragile, constantly have their rights violated and can be subjected to abusive acts.
-In 2016, the National Complaint Of the Secretariat of Human Rights of the Presidency of the Republic (SDH/PR) recorded more than 76,000 complaints of violations of the rights of children and adolescents, of which 22.2% (32,040) of physical violence.
-In addition, according to the Statute of the Child and Adolescent, all citizens must notify suspected cases of mistreatment to the court of minors to protect the rights of these individuals (BISS, 2015).
-Child violence can be divided into four types: 1) physical violence: characterized by physical harm caused by the parents or guardian of the child; 2) sexual violence: the minor is sexually exploited by the parents or responsible l; 3) emotional violence: n to which the child is subjected to frequent threats and rejection; 4) negligence: the parents or guardians of the child are not able to provide the basic needs of the child or adolescent (BEN, JALES, 2016).
+Children and adolescents, being individuals in a position of social vulnerability and physically more fragile, constantly have their rights violated and can be subjected to abusive acts.
+In 2016, the National Denunciation Hotline of the Secretariat of Human Rights of the Presidency of the Republic (SDH/PR) recorded more than 76,000 reports of violations of the rights of children and adolescents, 22.2% (32,040) of which were physical violence.
+Moreover, according to the Child and Adolescent Statute, all citizens must notify suspected cases of maltreatment to the juvenile court in order to protect the rights of these individuals (BISS, 2015).
+Child violence can be divided into four types: 1) physical violence: characterized by physical harm caused by the parents or guardian to the child; 2) sexual violence: when the minor is sexually exploited by the parents or guardian; 3) emotional violence: in which the child is subjected to frequent threats and rejection; 4) neglect: when the parents or the guardian of the child are not able to provide the basic needs of the child or adolescent (BEN, JALES, 2016).

-It is known that physical violence impairs the physical, emotional, and intellectual development of children, in addition to achieving their dignity, safety, and well-being (CRESPO, 2011; MALTA et al. 2007), and the reasons for them are multiple and complex.
-Among the causes of violence, the following factors that contribute to this can be highlighted: low economic income, psychological disorders, divorce from parents, reports of drug abuse, and alcohol consumption.
-(SOU SA et al, 2012).
-In many cases, the offender justifies it as a disciplinary attitude, and not as aggression, despite the various existing legal mechanisms that aim to protect victims of this type of punishment (GARBIN, 2016, p.274; RIBEIRO, 2014).
+It is known that physical violence damages the child's physical, emotional and intellectual development, in addition to affecting their dignity, safety and well-being (CRESPO, 2011; MALTA et al. 2007), and the reasons that cause them are multiple and complex.
+Among the causes of violence, the following contributing factors can be highlighted: Low economic income, psychological disorders, parental divorce, reports of drug abuse and alcoholism.
+(SOUSA et al, 2012).
+In many cases, the offender justifies it as a disciplinary attitude, and not as aggression, despite the various existing legal mechanisms that aim to protect the victims of this type of punishment (GARBIN, 2016, p.274; RIBEIRO, 2014).

-Epidemiological studies indicate that from 20.2% to 65.3% of injuries resulting from child abuse occur in the head and neck region (FRANZIN et al., 2014; BARRETO et al., 2010; CARVALHO et al., 2009; CAIRNS, MOK, WELBURY, 2005; CAVALCANTI, 2010).
+Epidemiological studies indicate that 20.2% to 65.3% of injuries from child maltreatment occur in the head and neck region (FRANZIN et al., 2014; BARRETO et al., 2010; CARVALHO et al., 2009; CAIRNS, MOK, WELBURY, 2005; CAVALCANTI, 2010).

-This is because the head and face, besides being more exposed and accessible regions, are extremely representative of humans having a direct influence on self-esteem and psychological health (COELHO, F. J, 2014; SANTOS, et al. 2014).
+This happens because the head and face, besides being more exposed and accessible regions, are extremely representative in the human being having direct influence on self-esteem and psychological health (COELHO, F. J, 2014; SANTOS, et al. 2014).

-Thus, due to their area of activity, dentists have a favorable position to diagnose them, and thus, to report to the competent authorities any type of child abuse, thus fulfilling their legal, ethical and moral duty required by Art.
-245 of the Statute of the Child and Adolescent - Law 8069/90 (BRASIL, 1990; FRANZIN, 2014).
+Thus, due to their area of expertise, dental surgeons have a favorable position to diagnose them, and thus, to report to the competent authorities any type of child abuse, thus fulfilling their legal, ethical and moral duty required by Article 245 of the Statute of Children and Adolescents - Law 8069/90 (BRAZIL, 1990; FRANZIN, 2014).

-Despite the responsibility of dentists in this important social issue, about 65% of health professionals did not receive information about child abuse during academic training (CAVALCANTI, 2009; BOHNER et al., 2012; CARVALHO, et al. 2006; GOMES, et al. 2011).
+Despite the responsibility of dental surgeons in this important social issue, about 65% of health professionals did not receive information about child maltreatment during their academic training (CAVALCANTI, 2009; BOHNER et al., 2012; CARVALHO, et al. 2006; GOMES, et al. 2011).
 Thus, violence against children tends to be an uncomfortable topic for health professionals due to the lack of experience to recognize and deal with the problem (GONDIM et al., 2011).